 Minor, authentic looking skin smoothing and teeth whitening.

 Use a consistent preset across cover photography images in order to create consistent highlight and shadow tones and consistent levels of contrast.
-In general, the preset used is fairly high contrast, and the blacks-end of the tone curve has been raised and flattened.
+The preset used for content photography is fairly high contrast, warm and true to color.